|deutsche Version||Jewish Music||New Jewish School||Composers||Jascha Nemtsov||Home|

 the traditional Jewish music was a spring of renewal for Weprik's work.

-Hardly ever has another composer come so close to the spirit of synagogue
+Hardly ever has another art music composer come so close to the spirit of synagogue

 music and has spiritualized it as much as Weprik.
 Stylistically his works are